CFG Bank Arena: 1960s–1970s

-The Arena has been host to many events, including music, boxing, wrestling, and other sports.
+A cornerstone to the Arena was laid in 1961 with a vault that included messages from then-U.S. President John F. Kennedy, then-Maryland governor J. Millard Tawes, and then-Baltimore Mayor J. Harold Grady.
+The vault was opened in 2006.
+The current site that was chosen for the Baltimore Civic Center was actually not one of the many sites proposed to the Greater Baltimore Committee in 1955.
+Among nine suggested locations were two in Druid Hill Park, three at the end of the Inner Harbor basin (where the World Trade Center and Harborplace are now located), and one in Clifton Park.

 From 1962 through 1976, the Baltimore Clippers of the American Hockey League played their home games at the Arena.
 The financially troubled Clippers ceased operations in mid-season, 1974–75, when the professional Baltimore Blades (the relocated Michigan Stags) of the World Hockey Association (WHA) moved into the market/arena.
 The Blades folded at the end of the season, and the Clippers regrouped for one final AHL season 1975–76.
-The Arena has hosted two other AHL franchises: the Baltimore Skipjacks lasted from 1981 to 1993, and the Baltimore Bandits played two seasons from 1995 to 1997.
+The Arena has hosted two other AHL franchises: the Baltimore Skipjacks lasted from 1981 to 1993, and the Baltimore Bandits from 1995 to 1997.

-On November 12, 1962, the Arena hosted a boxing match between Joey Giardello and Johnny Morris attended by 6,000 fans.
+On November 12, 1962, the Arena hosted a boxing match between Joey Giardello and Johnny Morris attended by approximately 6,000 fans.

-In 1963, the Arena became the home of the NBA's Baltimore Bullets, where the team played its home games until their move to the Capital Centre in 1973.
-The NBA All-Star Game was also played at the Arena in 1969.
+In 1963, the Arena became the home of the NBA's Baltimore Bullets (originally the Chicago Packers), where the team played home games until its move to the Capital Centre in 1973.
+The NBA All-Star Game was played at the Arena in 1969.

 The Beatles performed at the Arena on September 13, 1964, to a total of 28,000 attendees in two performances on the same day, at 4:00 pm and 8:30 pm.

 On April 3, 1965, defending WWWF champion Bruno Sammartino defeated Gene Kiniski in a return title match.
 Just a few months later, in January 1966, Kiniski would win the National Wrestling Alliance (NWA) title.

 On April 12, 1966, Dr. Martin Luther King Jr. gave a speech, "Race and the Church", before a gathering of Methodist clergy at the Baltimore Civic Center.